oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * _Open Command and Control (OpenC2) Profile for Stateless Packet Filtering Version 1.0_.
 Edited by Joe Brule, Duncan Sparrell and Alex Everett.
 Latest version: http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html.

 #### Abstract:
 Open Command and Control (OpenC2) is a concise and extensible language to enable the command and control of cyber defense components, subsystems and/or systems in a manner that is agnostic of the underlying products, technologies, transport mechanisms or other aspects of the implementation.
 HTTP over TLS is a widely deployed transfer protocol that provides an authenticated, ordered,  lossless delivery of uniquely-identified messages.
-This document specifies the use of HTTP over TLS as a transfer mechanism for OpenC2 messages.
+This document specifies the use of HTTP over TLS as a transfer mechanism for OpenC2 Messages.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.
 The level of approval is also listed above.
 Check the "Latest version" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Technical Committee (TC) are listed at https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2#technical.